jhucompilers/fall2020/assign/assign01.md

 provide an opportunity implement a lexer, parser, and runtime support for a simple but nontrivial language.

+# Getting started

+Start by downloading the assignment skeleton: [assign01.zip](assign01.zip)

+Starter code is provided, including:

+* the `main` function
+* skeleton implementations for the `struct Lexer` and `struct Parser` data types
+* a complete implementation of the `struct Node` data type, which can be used for representation of lexical tokens and tree nodes (parse tree and/or AST)
+* the `treeprint` module for printing trees built from `struct Node` instances
+* the `util` module, which includes functions for memory allocation, string duplication, and reporting of fatal errors
+* the `cpputil` module, which includes a function (`cpputil::format`) for creating a C++ `std::string` value using printf-style formatting
+* the `error` module, which has functions for formatting error messages based on `struct SourceInfo` information (filename, line and column numbers)

+You may use the provided code in whatever way you see fit, including making changes, or not using it at all.

+Note that as provided, all of the struct data types (`struct Node`, `struct Lexer`, etc.) are *opaque data types*.
+This means that the header file defines the type only as a forward declaration, and all access to data (other than in the type's implementation module) must be done using accessor functions.
+The implementation of the data type and its accessor functions is in a separate module, which you can implement using either C or C++.
+The assignment skeleton assumes you will use C++.
+For example, the source module `lexer.cpp` contains the definition of the `struct Lexer` data type and its accessor functions.

 # Language specification

 This section describes the lexical structure, syntax, and semantics of the calculator language.